unlock-protocol/unlock/docs/docs/core-protocol/public-lock/README.md

 For advanced users and developers, the lower level changes below are noteworthy:

-- Replace `UnlockUtils` dependencies by optimized Open Zeppelin implementation
+- Replace `UnlockUtils` dependencies by an optimized Open Zeppelin implementation
 - Remove dev reward/cut when purchasing a key
-- Add unchecked scopes on math operations (gas optimisation)
+- Add unchecked scopes on math operations (gas optimization)
 - New Solidity version 0.8.21 (creating issues on some chains that won't support new `PUSH0` evm opcode)
 - Fix potential overflow when merging keys